ssilverman/TeensyDMX/README.md

 For example, if a BREAK comes in having a duration of 53us and then a MAB comes in having a duration of 43us, their sum is 96us, and so the packet will be accepted.
+More generally, this will allow BREAKs that are shorter than the minimum required 88us if the MAB is shorter than 44us.

-This exception is solvable if code is added to watch for RX line changes, but this likely won't happen until a future release.
+This limitation is solvable if code is added to watch for RX line changes, but this likely won't happen until a future release.

 ## How to use